Sea Foam Foamflower flowers

 Sea Foam Foamflower has masses of beautiful spikes of lightly-scented white bell-shaped flowers rising above the foliage from mid spring to mid summer, which emerge from distinctive pink flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive tomentose lobed leaves remain forest green in color with distinctive deep purple veins throughout the year.
-The fruit is not ornamentally significant.
 The dark red stems are very colorful and add to the overall interest of the plant.

 Sea Foam Foamflower is an herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.